 And of course there are the brilliant action sequences.
 Loud echoing gunfire, heavy machine guns and RPGs, strikingly real chopper crashes, projected dirt and rock from grenade explosions and bullet rounds.
 It’s fierce and furious but again it carries with it a sharp tinge of realism.
 That’s what make it so powerful.
 I swear, every time I watch “Black Hawk Down” I find myself consumed by it.
 Scott’s eye for action is impeccable and here he always keeps it lodged in the story’s context.

-“Black Hawk Down” is a visceral experience and quite frankly I can’t get enough of it.
-It’s frenetic action one minute and deeply moving the next.
-But it never loses sight of its main focus – the characters.
+“Black Hawk Down” is an intense, visceral experience.
+It’s gritty action one minute and deeply moving the next.
+But it never loses sight of its main focus – the soldiers.
 Scott has done a lot of unique stuff throughout his career and many of his films are true favorites of mine.
 Well let me just say this is one of his best and coming from a big fan like me, that’s high praise!

 VERDICT – 5 STARS